MikeKowalski43/MikeKowalski43/README.md

 I want to be part of the revolution that Data Science and Artificial Intelligence are generating.
 I consider myself a self-demanding and methodical person in the study.
 I have critical reasoning and sufficient analytical ability to solve various problems.
 I enjoy and improve my performance working as a team (teamwork).
 I believe that perseverance is my best virtue.
 I do not abandon what I start.

-- 🔭 Currently studying Data Science at Universitat Politècnica de València (UPV)
+- 🔭 Currently studying Data Science at Universitat Politècnica de València (UPV).
 - 🌱 On the way of learning Deep Learning.
 - 😍 I would love to apply all my Machine Learning & Data Science knowledge to soccer analysis.
-- 🧠 Really looking forward to learn about Frontend
+- 🧠 Really looking forward to learn about Frontend programming languages.
 - 💌 Contact me at [miquelmarin43@gmail.com](mailto:miquelmarin43@gmail.com).